sc0v0ne/LearnAI/ml/imbalanced_classification.md

 The accuracy paradox is very common because classification accuracy is often the first measure we use when evaluating models on classification problems.

+### Stratify the Dataset

+Perhaps the best solution is to stratify the dataset to improve model performance [5].

 ## Handle Imbalanced Classification without Rebalancing